 OVERVIEW

 Preschool children learn through play (Hirsh-Pasek & Golinkoff, 2011; Weisberg et al., 2016; Weisberg et al., 2015).
-Guided play advances cognitive skills like language (Pelligrini & Galda, 1990, and Golinkoff et al., 2013 for reviews), reading (Bergen & Maurer, 2000; Belin & Singer, 2006), as well as social skills like emotion regulation (Berk et al., 2006).
-Despite evidence linking play to development (Zigler et al., 2004; Falk, 2012), parents, educators and policy makers worry that playtime takes children away from precious academic activities.
-Playtime has dropped precipitously from 40% in 1981 to 25% in 1997.
+The cognitive behavioral science literature has proven the value of play along with evidence linking play to positive outcomes for children in areas such as social-emotional, cognitive, academic, and social-emotional development (Golinkoff et al., 2013; Schlesinger et al., 2020).
+In spite of this, parents, educators and policy makers worry that playtime takes children away from precious academic activities.
 In the last two decades children have lost 8 hours of free play-time per week.
 Research in our laboratory is trying to better understand the link between play and learning by looking not only at free play, but also at guided play (Weisberg et al., 2013; Toub et al., 2016).
-In guided play, or playful learning, children take the lead, but adults support their exploration through props and by interacting in ways that scaffold interest and learning.
 Our work in this area suggests that children need more time both for free play and for guided play and that guided play might offer a promising new pedagogy that helps children thrive academically.
 Our books Einstein Never Used Flashcards (Rodale, 2004) and A Mandate for Playful Learning in Preschool (Oxford, 2008) make this case as do several articles showing the promise of spatial and math play (Fisher et al., 2012), playing learning in reading (Weisberg et al., 2015) and playful learning through the arts (Reed et al., 2012).

 Our work on playful learning continues through our Harvard University Frontiers of Innovation Working Group and in our work on the Steering Committee for the Network on Learning through Play sponsored by the LEGO Foundation.